-- 1. Ensure that pupils actively participate in their learning and increase their responsibility for this and their behaviour as they move through school. - 2.
-Establish good working relationships with staff, parents, carers and the community. - 3.
+- Ensure that children actively participate in their learning and increase their responsibility for this and their behaviour as they move through school and recognise, value and celebrate children's achievements - Establish good working relationships with staff, parents, carers and the community. - 3.
 Ensure that the school offers a broad, balanced and differentiated curriculum that is accessible to pupils with special educational needs and promotes high standards of attainment and achievement. - 4.
-Identify and assess the learning needs of pupils with special educational needs as early as possible, set up provision to meet needs and monitor and review progress. - 5.
-Include teaching and non-teaching staff in planning and meeting the learning needs of special educational needs pupils and providing them with support and advice to best meet the needs of the children. - 6.
-Ensure that the school liaises with special schools, outside agencies effectively to meet the needs of staff and pupils to gain additional support and advice when necessary. - 7.
-Work towards developing expertise in using inclusive teaching and learning strategies. - 8.
+Identify and assess the learning needs of children with special educational needs as early as possible, set up provision to meet needs and monitor and review progress. - Create an inclusive environment that meets the needs of each child, including specialist resources and equipment as appropriate; - 6.
+Include teaching and non-teaching staff in planning and meeting the learning needs of children with special educational needs and provide them with support and advice to best meet the needs of the children. - 7.
+Ensure that the school liaises with outside agencies and specialists effectively to meet the needs of staff and children to gain additional support and advice when necessary. - 8.
+Work towards developing expertise in using inclusive teaching and learning strategies. - 9.
+Ensure induction and transition procedures are in place to ensure all relevant information is shared as appropriate. - 10.
 Work within the SEND Code of Practice, 2014.